timolwn/OLA-My-First_Project/README.md

 ---

 ## Description
-We wanted to test if their is a correlation between BM and Systolic and Diastolic Blood Pressure.
-The data set were taken from the
+This is a project we chosed to do a for class assignment.
+We decided we wanted to use a linear regession method on a data set from NCD Risk factor collaboration.
+With the data set we found we  correlation between blood pressure and Body Mass Index(BMI) from every country in the world from the year 1890 to todays current year.
+Since analyzing each would take a long time, we decided to pick the year 1996

 #### Technologies